Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/logic-in-computer-science/notes/CSSD205_Introduction_to_Propositional_Logic.md

 - **Contradiction:** A compound proposition that is always false.

+### Understanding Tautology and Contradiction

+In logic, a **tautology** is a formula that is always true, regardless of the truth values assigned to its components.
+It can be seen as a rule of logic that holds true under all circumstances.

+On the other hand, a **contradiction** is a formula that is always false, regardless of the truth values assigned to its components.
+It represents a situation where no assignment of truth values can make the formula true.

+## Examples:

+### Tautology: (p ∨ ¬p)

+The formula (p ∨ ¬p) represents the logical operation "p or not p."
+Regardless of whether p is true or false, the entire expression will always be true.
+This is because if p is true, then (p ∨ ¬p) is true because one of its components (p) is true.
+If p is false, then (¬p) is true, so (p ∨ ¬p) is still true because one of its components (¬p) is true.
+Therefore, (p ∨ ¬p) is always true, making it a tautology.

+### Contradiction: (p ∧ ¬p)

+The formula (p ∧ ¬p) represents the logical operation "p and not p."
+This expression can never be true because it asserts both p and its negation ¬p simultaneously.
+Since p and ¬p cannot both be true at the same time, the entire expression (p ∧ ¬p) is always false, regardless of the truth value of p.
+Therefore, (p ∧ ¬p) is a contradiction.

+In summary, (p ∨ ¬p) is always true, representing a tautology, while (p ∧ ¬p) is always false, representing a contradiction.

 These notes provide an overview of Propositional Logic, introducing logical connectives, truth tables, implication, and key concepts in understanding and manipulating propositions.

 ## Translate the following propositions;